Food and Drug Administration, HHS.

 (Comment 23) One comment sought clarification of the applicability of the QS regulation, specifically the applicability of design controls, to an MDDS.
 A few comments noted that upon issuance of the final rule on MDDS, § 820.30(a)(2)(ii) will need to be updated to add MDDSs.

-(Response) The MDDS, at its most basic composition, could be software that automates a system.
+(Response) The MDDS, at its most basic composition, could be software Start Printed Page 8646that automates a system.
 Accordingly, even though many class I devices are exempt from the design control requirement, the MDDS is already subject to design controls under § 820.30(a)(2)(i) because MDDS devices are automated with software.
 Manufacturers of MDDSs therefore must comply with these design control requirements, as outlined in section IV of this document.